-SS 12.1 - Avoid Light Pollution and Unnecessary Lighting Credit 2 points Applicability Verification All new or existing schools.
+SS 12.1 - Avoid Light Pollution and Unnecessary Lighting Credit Applicability 2 poi Verification INTS All new or existing schools.
 For a new building on an existing campus, additions, and major renovations, the calculations must be made for the entire school site, not just the area around the new building or the buildings being modernized.
 Design Review Construction Review Performance Review